Charitha-Prabashwara/AMS_UNDERGRADUATE/README.md

 - Increase test coverage: add integration tests for auth and critical flows. 🧪
 - Containerization: Dockerfile(s) and docker-compose for local multi-service testing (API + MongoDB). 🐳

----

-## How recruiters / hiring managers can evaluate quickly ✅

-- Run backend + frontend locally to verify endpoints and UI.
-- Run `npm test` in `backend/` for automated verification of core services.
-- Inspect `classes/` and `classes/DATABASE/` to validate design patterns and repository abstractions.
-- Review `test/` to see unit-testing style and edge-case coverage.
-- Request a 10–15 minute walkthrough of auth flow, user creation, and error handling.

----

 ## Contributing & contact 🤝